kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 Doron said, "Imagination vivifies not only geometry, but all of mathematics.
 If one cannot imagine, one cannot see the beauty of mathematics that exists, nor be able to invent newer mathematics with yet more beauty."

 On that high note, Sol concluded his heartwarming tale of Doron's mathematical amnesia, and his eventual complete rehabilitation.
+So engrossed had I been by his tale, it took me a while to realize that were still at the _Orchard Valley Coffeeshop_ and dusk was gently darkening the day.

 ## Acknowledgements